pivotal/docs-tap/scst-scan/install-scst-scan.md

 from the Tanzu Application Platform package repository.

 >**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
-The full profiles includes Supply Chain Security Tools - Scan.
+The full profile includes Supply Chain Security Tools - Scan.
 For more information about profiles, see [Installing Part II: Profiles](../install.md).

 ## <a id='scst-scan-prereqs'></a>Prerequisites